Statistical hyperbolicity in Teichm\"uller space: Introduction

 \begin{mainthrm} For any $\epsilon>0$ and $0<\theta \leq 1$, there exist constants $C,L$ such that if $I\subset[x,y]\subset \T(S)$ is a geodesic subinterval of length at least $L$ and at least proportion $\theta$ of $I$ is $\epsilon$--thick, then for all $z\in\T(S)$, we have

 \end{mainthrm}

-(Note that Minsky's product regions theorem \cite{Min-PR} shows that some condition on thickness is necessary.)
-This theorem is a generalization of Rafi's result, Theorem~\ref{thm:RafiThinTriangles} below, in which he obtains the same conclusion under the stronger hypothesis that the entire interval $I$ is thick.
+This is a generalization of a result of Rafi, Theorem~\ref{thm:RafiThinTriangles} below, which gives the same conclusion under the stronger hypothesis that the entire interval $I$ is thick.
+As a consequence (Corollary~\ref{cor:halfThinTriangles}), we can assert for instance that if the three sides of a triangle each spend more than half their time in the $\epsilon$--thick part, then half of each side is within a uniformly bounded distance of the union of the other two sides.

-As a consequence (Corollary~\ref{cor:halfThinTriangles} below), we can assert for instance that if the three sides of a triangle each spend half of their time in the $\epsilon$--thick part, then (almost) half of each side is within a uniformly bounded distance of the union of the other two sides.
+Since our goal is to study the geometry of generic rays, Theorem~\ref{thm:partiallyThickIntervalsAreClose} motivates a consideration of whether randomly sampled geodesics are, with high probability, likely to spend a definite fraction of time in a given thick part.
+To address this, we investigate a number of a priori different measures on Teichm\"uller space, which are natural from various points of view, and show that having a definite proportion in the thick part is in fact typical for all of them.

-Having established that geodesics spending a definite fraction of time in the thick part exhibit hyperbolic characteristics, we go on to verify that such geodesics are in fact generic.
-To this end, we investigate a number of a priori different measures on Teichm\"uller space which are natural from various points of view.
 For instance, as a metric space $\T(S)$ carries a $(6g-6)$--dimensional Hausdorff measure $\hausmeas$.
+This allows us to fix $x$ and choose $y\in \Ball rx$ at random from the $r$--ball as a way of sampling geodesics $[x,y]$.
 Other measures come from the Finsler structure (Busemann measure $\busemeas$ and Holmes--Thompson measure $\htmeas$), from the holonomy coordinates on the cotangent bundle (holonomy, or Masur--Veech, measure $\m$), and from the symplectic structure.
 In \S\ref{s:measures}, we find that all of these measures are mutually absolutely continuous and in fact are related by explicit inequalities.
-Still more interesting measures are provided by the identification of the metric $r$--sphere $\Sph rx$ with the unit sphere $\qd^1(x)$ in the vector space of quadratic differentials on $x$ via the Teichm\"uller map.
+Further interesting measures are provided by the identification of the metric $r$--sphere $\Sph rx$ with the unit sphere $\qd^1(x)$ in the vector space of quadratic differentials on $x$ via the Teichm\"uller map.
 The latter has various natural measures, and corresponding measures on $\Sph rx$ will be called {\em visual measures}; we will pay special attention to two standard visual measures, denoted $\vis_r(\vismeas)$ and $\vis_r(s_x)$.
 We will also use the term visual measures for the induced measures on $\T(S)$, denoted $\vis(\vismeas)$ and $\vis(s_x)$, obtained by integrating radially.